It’s easier than ever for nonprofits to stay connected with the people who matter most to their organization.

 - Social media power users

 2. What should I email?

 It’ll be much easier to answer this question once you’ve segmented your email list.
-Each segment of donors or fundraisers should get content tailored for them.
-This means that first time donors might receive educational material on your cause, while recurring donors get more detailed impact reports.
+Each segment of donors or fundraisers should get content tailored to them.
+This means that first-time donors might receive educational material on your cause, while recurring donors get more detailed impact reports.